What to Do If You’re Struggling to Get Fair VA Disability Benefits

 Ratings are only rounded after all disability ratings are combined.
 If a rating is midway between 10% increments or higher (65%, 66%, 67%, etc.) the final rating is rounded up.
 Lower ratings (64%, 63%, etc.) are rounded down to the nearest 10% increment.

 If this is confusing, you’re not alone.
 The entire VA disability process can be complex.
-Our attorneys understand the calculations well because they work with them every day.
+Our advocates understand the calculations well because they work with them every day.
 We will guide you through the disability rating process and possibly increase your rating.

 Your claim should reflect what you truly deserve.
 You do not have to fight the bureaucracy for fair treatment on your own.

-Veterans Benefits Lawyers: Types of Compensation
+Types of Compensation

 Disabled veterans and dependents of disabled veterans may also qualify for: